By ABAP Staff

-For many homeschooling parents, art presents a particularly unique challenges, which is why Sparketh Online Art Lessons is such an appealing and ideal resource.
+For many homeschooling parents, art presents a particularly unique challenge, which is why Sparketh Online Art Lessons is such an appealing and ideal resource.
 The internet-based resource allows for parent-guided or independent work, and walks students through a series of fun, easy-to-understand art projects.

 The New Start Suspense Series is a series of six short novels aimed specifically at young readers with reading challenges.
-Each novel features the same case of characters and is divided into short and manageable chapters.
+Each novel features the same cast of characters and is divided into short and manageable chapters.

 SuccessMaker, by Pearson, is a helpful supplement for students struggling with math or literacy.
 The computer-based program is adaptive and prescriptive, with activities that are easy to understand and frustration-free.